crossproduct42/alttprandohelper/readme.txt

 (:::[========> TRACKER INSTRUCTIONS <========]:::)
 --------------------------------------------------

-- Open index.html.
+- Open the launcher, index.html.
 - Click the button corresponding to the desired Mode and Mapfulness (Popup blocker no longer an issue).
-- Launcher works best with Internet Explorer, which can disable window resize and title bar (enable scripts).
-- If you open tracker.html directly, it will default to Standard and Mapless, and the window will not be the right size.
+- Opening the tracker, tracker.html, without url query parameters, will not work.
+It will only show a black page.
+- The launcher and tracker is only tested for Chrome.

 -[--- Item Tracker ---]-

-- The left box is the Item Tracker.
+- The first box is the Item Tracker.
 It shows you which items you have.
   Click to toggle!
 - The chests represent the "unique" chests of each dungeon.
 - Click the corresponding chest icon if you're in a dungeon and open a chest that IS NOT a Map, Compass, Key, or Big Key.